Ulnika/Sleep-Health-and-Lifestyle/README.md

 - Female participants tend to report **higher sleep quality** and **lower stress levels** across most occupations.
 - **Occupational context** influences physical activity and stress.
-- Heart rate and BMI show variation by gender and lifestyle but may be influenced by other unmeasured variables.
+- Heart rate and BMI show variation by gender and lifestyle, but may be influenced by other unmeasured variables.

 ## Files